How to Grow Luffa In Your Garden

 Read more

-Luffa plants can grow up to 3 meters in height, so they need a large, sturdy support like a trellis or strong, galvanized wires.
+Luffa plants can grow up to 3 meters tall, so providing a large, sturdy support, such as a trellis or strong, galvanized wires, is crucial.

 Read more